Perseverance Pays Proficiency

 Kenny Penn

-Hello and thank you for reading.
-I enjoy writing in various genres, but my favorites are horror/thriller and epic fantasies.
+Thanks for reading!
+I enjoy writing in various genres, my favorites being horror/thriller and dark/epic fantasies.
+I'll also occasionally drop a poem or two.

 Reader insights